Settling

 Clariflocculator

 Their primary goal is to separate suspended solids from water to produce clear, safe water.
-Clarifiers are available in a variety of designs, but in general they operate by slowly circulating the water to be treated through a sedimentation surface.
-This allows solids to settle to the bottom of the clarifier.
+Clarifiers, including settling tanks, work by slowly circulating the water to be treated through a sedimentation surface.
+This allows the settled solids to settle to the bottom of the clarifier.

 They are typically ring-shaped structures, supplied from the center.
 After biological treatment, they separate the sludge from the treated water, allowing the sludge to thicken.